hickory-dns/hickory-dns/README.md

 - Default feature tests

-  Trust-DNS has many features, to quickly test with them or without, there are three targets supported, `default`, `no-default-features`, `all-features`:
+  Hickory DNS has many features, to quickly test with them or without, there are three targets supported, `default`, `no-default-features`, `all-features`:

 ```shell
 just all-features